 Create iconic images of the Steel City while learning to fuse glass.
 We will provide templates of team logos, bridges, and the iconic skyline.
 Then we'll leave it to you to create a locally-themed keepsake.
 You can’t go wrong with anything black and gold.
 After you create it, we will fire and fuse it and shape it into a mold.
 The result will be a functional dish perfect for holding spare change, serving small snacks, or storing jewelry.

 Manipulate glass rods over a tabletop torch to create your own glass beads.
 In this introduction to the Flame Shop, learn the basic skills of heating rods of glass, applying glass to a mandrel, and shaping it with tools.
-Learn important decorative techniques, such as dots and trails to create beautiful beads you'll want to wear or share.
-You’ll make several different kinds of beads that you can take home.
+Learn important decorative techniques, such as dots and trails to create multiple beautiful glass beads you'll want to wear or share.

 Serve your favorite crackers and cheese on your own handmade glass charcuterie plate.
 Learn the basics of fusing glass including how to cut sheet glass and add color and design with frit and stringers to decorate and make a unique 8"x 8" glass board that you'll want to use for years to come.
 Charcuterie not included.